 People at work are thirsting for context, yearning to know that what they do contributes to a larger whole.

-The vision is both aspirational and achievable, providing the larger context—an overview and purpose—of the solution under development.
-It describes the markets, customer segments, and user needs to be served.
-It sets the boundaries against which new features, Nonfunctional Requirements (NFRs), and other content decisions are based.
+The vision is both aspirational and achievable, providing the broader context—an overview and purpose—of the solution under development.
+It describes the markets, customer segments, and user needs.
+It sets the boundaries and context for new features, Nonfunctional Requirements (NFRs), and other work.

-The vision icon lives on the Spanning Palette, which means it can apply to any level of SAFe, which explains why it’s on the spanning palette.
-While its focus is typically on the solution, a portfolio vision is also clearly relevant, reflecting how the Value Streams will cooperate to achieve the larger Enterprise objectives.
-Moreover, Agile teams will often also have a vision for the elements of the system for which they have responsibility.
+The vision applies to any level of SAFe, which explains why it’s on the spanning palette.
+While its focus is typically on the solution, a portfolio vision is also clearly relevant, reflecting how the Value Streams will cooperate to achieve the Enterprise objectives.
+Agile Release Trains (ARTs) and Agile Teams may also have their own vision to communicate their part in developing the solution.

-Few question the benefit of Lean-Agile’s focus on near-term deliverables and fast value delivery, which favors deferring decisions until the last responsible moment and limiting Work in Process, and avoiding Big Up-Front Design (BUFD), future-proofing architectures, and overly detailed long-term plans.
-There is no good substitute for a bias for action. (“Let’s build it, and then we’ll know.”)
+Few question the benefit of Lean-Agile’s focus on near-term deliverables and fast value delivery, which favors deferring decisions until the last responsible moment and limiting Work in Process (WIP).
+It also avoids Big Design Upfront (BDUF), future-proofing architectures, and overly detailed plans.
+There is no substitute for a bias for action. (“Let’s build it, and then we’ll know.”)

-The portfolio vision sets a longer-term context for near-term decisions in a way that is both practical and inspirational. (“This is something really worth doing.”)
+The portfolio vision sets a longer-term context for near-term decisions in a way that is both practical and inspirational. (“This is something worth doing.”)
 Understanding the longer-term view helps the Agile teams make more informed choices about the development of functionality in both the short and long run.

 A portfolio vision exhibits the following characteristics:

-- Aspirational, yet realistic and achievable – The vision has to be compelling and somewhat futuristic, yet realistic enough to be achievable over some meaningful time frame
+- Aspirational, yet realistic and achievable – It must be compelling and somewhat futuristic, yet practical enough to be feasible over some meaningful time frame

-Given that longer-term view, Product and Solution Management have the responsibility for converting the portfolio vision to a solution vision indicating the reason and direction behind the chosen solution.
-In order to do so, specific questions must be asked and answered:
+Product and Solution Management have the responsibility for translating the portfolio vision to a solution vision, indicating the reason and direction behind the chosen solution.
+Doing so requires specific questions to be asked and answered:

 - What will this new solution do?